TLCFEM/suanPan-Manual/docs/Library/Material/Material3D/vonMises/ArmstrongFrederick.md

 ## Theory

-Implementation can be found in a separated [document](ArmstrongFrederick.pdf).
+Implementation can be found in a separate [document](ArmstrongFrederick.pdf).

 A von Mises type yield function is used.
 The associated plasticity is assumed.
 Both isotropic and kinematic hardening rules are employed.